 The Company's website has become a key communication channel for the Company to reach its shareholders and general public.
-The website has a number of sections provide up-to-date information on Group's activities, Board Charter, financial results, announcements released to Bursa Securities, annual reports and company profile, corporate presentations and other information on the Company can be found on the Company's website at www.crescendo.com.my to further enhance investors and shareholders communication.
+The website has a number of section which provide up-to-date information on Group activities, Board Charter, financial results, announcements released to Bursa Securities, annual reports and company profile, corporate presentations and other information on the Company and can be found on the Company's website at www.crescendo.com.my to further enhance investors and shareholders communication.

-Insider Trading
+5.3 Insider Trading

-Directors and senior management are prohibited from dealing in securities if they have knowledge of any price-sensitive information which has not been publicly disclosed in accordance with the Listing Requirements and the relevant regulatory provisions.
+Directors and senior management are prohibited from dealing in securities if they have knowledge of any pricesensitive information which has not been publicly disclosed in accordance with the MMLR and the relevant regulatory provisions.